Walodja1987/xns/test/Tests.md

 - Should return `false` for labels containing spaces.
 - Should return `false` for labels containing special characters (except hyphen).
 - Should return `false` for labels containing underscores.
+- Should return `false` for labels containing consecutive hyphens.

 ---